ADNTNU/Quiz-App/README.md

 ## Class Diagram

 We are using mermaid to display the Class Diagram in this Github repo, and dcdg to create the diagram.
-This will be updated in the feature when the extrea feature is added.
+This will be updated in the future when the extra feature is added.

 ```mermaid
 classDiagram